ecency/ecency-waves/README.md

 # Waves

 ## Overview
-This is a Flutter project to demonstrate [your project description].
+Waves in the ocean, short form social networking app powered by [Hive blockchain](https://hive.io) and [Flutter](https://flutter.dev).

 Follow the steps below to set up Flutter and run the application on your mobile device.

 ## Prerequisites